david-rope/VariableSelection/README.md

 - VariableSelection

 Here, it is possible to use a single file to build all necessary classifiers (not parallel), however, we use different files to build them.
-This is because SVM and MLP can take a little time.
+This is because SVM and MLP can take a little while.

 Note: we used two different machine for this study.
 Then, it is possible you need to modify some scripts.